Henryforce/AsyncTimeSequences/README.md

 ![badge-platforms][] [![badge-spm][]][spm]

-This is a convenient package to add missing time async sequences such as debounce, throttle delay, timeout and measure interval.
+This is a convenient package to add missing time async sequences such as debounce, throttle, delay, timeout and measure interval.

 These sequences are recommended to be used with AsyncStreams, but as they conform to the AsyncSequence Protocol the possibilities are endless.